Die My Love

-Die My Love is a 2025 American psychological drama film directed by Lynne Ramsay, and written by Enda Walsh, Ramsay, and Alice Birch, based on the 2012 novel Die, My Love by Ariana Harwicz.
-The film stars Jennifer Lawrence as Grace, a young mother in rural Montana grappling with severe postpartum depression and psychosis that unravels her marriage to husband Jackson (Robert Pattinson) and her grip on reality.
+Die My Love is a 2025 American psychological drama film directed by Lynne Ramsay, who co-wrote the screenplay with Enda Walsh and Alice Birch.
+Based on the 2012 novel by Ariana Harwicz, it follows a young mother (Jennifer Lawrence) in rural Montana whose severe postpartum depression and psychosis unravel her marriage to her husband (Robert Pattinson) and her grip on reality.
 The supporting cast includes LaKeith Stanfield, Nick Nolte, and Sissy Spacek.

 Die My Love had its world premiere at the 2025 Cannes Film Festival on May 17, 2025, where it was nominated for the Palme d'Or.
-It was theatrically released in the United States by Mubi on November 7 and received generally positive reviews from critics, with praise for Lawrence's performance and Ramsey's directing.
-It has grossed $7 million at the box office worldwide so far.
+It was theatrically released in the United States by Mubi on November 7, 2025.
+It received generally positive reviews from critics, with praise for Lawrence's performance.
+At the 83rd Golden Globe Awards she was nominated for Best Actress.